 CARB Regulation Approximate Cost-Effectiveness (through 2032)

 Airport Shuttle Bus \$430,000/ton NOx

 Innovative Clean Transit \$271,000/ton NOx

-At Berth (Ocean Going Vessels) \$83,000/ton NOx
+At Berth (Ocean Going Vessels) \$120,000/ton NOx

 Low NOx Omnibus \$39,000/ton NOx

 Advanced Clean Trucks \$22,000/ton NOx

 An additional point of reference is the cost-effectiveness approach that CARB uses to implement various mobile source funding programs.
+While an incentive-based approach has many differences with a regulatory approach, it provides an example of potential costs to replace older, higher emitting vehicles with newer, lower emitting vehicles.
 For incentive programs, CARB typically calculates a weighted cost-effectiveness using multiple pollutants where the incentive cost is divided by NOx + reactive organic gas (ROG) + (20 x PM).
-For on-road heavy duty zero emission vehicles following the Carl Moyer Guidelines, CARB recently increased the cost-effectiveness as high as \$500,000 per weighted ton.^{24,25} In addition, a summary of recent funding program implementation is shown in Table 4-13 below, with their cost-effectiveness values calculated based on the Carl Moyer Guidelines.26
+For on-road heavy duty zero emission vehicles following the Carl Moyer Guidelines, CARB recently increased the cost effectiveness as high as \$500,000 per weighted ton As mobile source fleets continue to move to lower emissions technologies through regulations (e.g., CARB's Truck and Bus rule), cost-effectiveness values are expected to increase because newer, more expensive technologies will achieve less emission reductions relative to a cleaner fleet.
+This is reflected in how cost-effectiveness thresholds have evolved through the years for Carl Moyer project funding.
+For example, in 1998 the cost-effectiveness limit was \$12,000 per weighted ton.
+As of 2021, this value has increased to \$33,000 per weighted ton for all projects, and up to \$500,000 per weighted ton for zero emissions on-road heavy duty projects. ^{37,38} In addition, a summary of recent funding program implementation is shown in Table 4-13 below, with their cost-effectiveness values calculated based on the Carl Moyer Guidelines.
+39